Reduced pair breaking from extended disorder in unconventional superconductors: implications to 4Hb-TaS$_2$: Conclusions

 Our central result is that extended defect potentials lead to a parametrically reduced pair-breaking rate compared to the transport scattering rate.
 As a consequence, unconventional superconducting states remain significantly more robust than predicted by conventional AG theory.
 This effect is clearly demonstrated in Fig.~\ref{fig:tc_vs_rho}, where we compare the suppression of $T_{\rm c}$ as a function of normalized resistivity for point and extended defects at fixed $\uptau_{\rm D}$.
 While point-like disorder reproduces the standard AG behavior, extended defects yield a substantial enhancement of the critical disorder strength required to suppress superconductivity.

 Physically, this enhancement originates from the momentum structure of the impurity potential, which can partially match the internal structure of the superconducting gap and thereby reduce pair-breaking processes.
-This mechanism provides a natural route to stabilizing unconventional pairing in realistic materials with nontrivial disorder profiles.
+This mechanism, which in the case studied here is most pronounced for the odd parity $E'$ state $e_\pm (\mathbf k)$, provides a natural route to stabilizing unconventional pairing in realistic materials with nontrivial disorder profiles.

 At the same time, we find that this mechanism alone is not sufficient to fully account for the exceptionally weak suppression of superconductivity observed in 4Hb-TaS$_2$.
 This suggests that additional ingredients beyond the present framework play an important role.
 In particular, 4Hb-TaS$_2$ exhibits substantial charge transfer between T and H layers, which shifts the chemical potential toward a van Hove singularity along the $\Gamma$--$K$ direction.
 In this regime, the assumptions underlying the AG approach may break down, raising the possibility that strong-coupling or non-perturbative disorder effects further enhance the robustness of unconventional pairing.